 Deal Analysis

-• First-ever NRC construction permit for a commercial-scale advanced nuclear reactor.
+- First NRC construction permit for a U.S. commercial-scale advanced nuclear reactor.

 Source Intelligence